 The place we will explore in Barisal is very remote, and there will be no decent restaurant there.
 We will arrange breakfast and lunch on our boat with bread, egg, jam, tea and coffee, and locally purchased seasonal fruits.
 You will find decent restaurants for dinner upon returning to Barisal city in the evening.

 Rocket journey is not guaranteed due to several reasons.
 The chances of riding a Rocket are very slim as the regular schedule is not always followed for the engine and other issues.
 We do not encourage anyone to book this tour for the Rocket journey as the main interest.

 We will use traditional ferries up to Barisal most of the time instead of the Rocket and drive to Bagerhat from there.
 If Rocket is running and we can manage the tickets for them, it would be great.

 The first-class ticket of Rocket depends on availability.
 You might have to travel in the 2nd class if the 1st class is unavailable.
 The only difference between the 1st and 2nd class on the Rocket is, the 2nd class is located on the backside and has no air-conditioning.
 Other facilities are almost the same.
 Passengers of the 2nd class can use all the facilities of the 1st class, e.g. dining area, toilets, and the sitting area on the front side.

 On Monday and Thursday, a traditional ferry comes in service instead of the paddle steamers.
 If you book for these days, you have to travel on the traditional ferry instead of a paddle-wheel steamer.

 Even in the first-class cabins of Rocket, sometimes air-conditioning might be broken.
-We will try to move you in a cabin with working air-conditioning if available.
+We will try to move you to a cabin with working air-conditioning if available.
 If that is not possible, Bangladesh Scenic Tours will not have any responsibility regarding this, as this boat is not under our authority.

 Please also be informed that there is no shower in the Rocket paddle steamers.